ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2026_IRL/en.md

 9. In the case of a tie, the beatmap will be rematched, but not more than twice.
 10. Players are allowed to rematch if any player disconnects early on during a beatmap.
 Send a message as soon as possible in the match room chat to notify the referee to restart the match.
 11. If necessary, the referee has the right to decide the implementation of the rules at their own discretion and has the final say on events that occur during the game.
-12. If players can't submit the score because of internet issue on the scene, host will let specific people sit behind players and record videos to get the player score.
+12. If players can't submit the score because of internet issue on the scene, the host will let specific people sit behind players and record videos to get the player score.